Super Tuesday: 2016: Super Tuesday II

+2020s

 2020

 Super Tuesday was on March 3, 2020.
 Alabama, Arkansas, California, Colorado, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, Utah, Vermont, and Virginia all held their presidential primaries on that date.
-American Samoa had its caucus that day; as a territory it did not participate in the general election in November.
+American Samoa had its caucus that day.
+As a territory it did not participate in the general election in November.
 The Democrats Abroad primary, for Democrats living outside of the United States, started voting on March 3, and concluded on March 10.
 1,357, or 34.1%, of the 3,979 pledged delegates to be awarded to the candidates in the Democratic primaries were allotted on Super Tuesday.
 1,617 total delegates were available to be awarded to the candidates.
 This was driven in large part by the two most populous states in the country, California and Texas, allotting 415 and 228 delegates, respectively, on Super Tuesday.

-Joe Biden won Alabama, Arkansas, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, and Virginia; Bernie Sanders won California, Colorado, Utah, and his home state of Vermont; and Michael Bloomberg won American Samoa.
+Joe Biden won Alabama, Arkansas, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, and Virginia.
+Bernie Sanders won California, Colorado, Utah, and his home state of Vermont.
+Michael Bloomberg won American Samoa.
 Elizabeth Warren and Tulsi Gabbard failed to win any contest.

 In the Republican primaries, incumbent President Donald Trump defeated challenger Bill Weld in the Super Tuesday Republican primaries.
 Among the Super Tuesday states, Trump was uncontested in Maine and Minnesota, as both the Maine and Minnesota state Republican parties left Weld off their ballots.
 The Virginia Republican Party went a step further and decided to cancel its primary altogether and select their delegates directly at its state party convention.

+2024

+Super Tuesday took place on March 5, 2024.
+Iowa's Democratic mail-in caucus finished accepting votes on Super Tuesday as well.
+865 of the Republican delegates were chosen in these primaries and caucuses, while Democrats chose 1,420.